astropy/astropy-APEs/APE_coordinated_pkg.rst

-base, etc.  By contrast, packages in the new "coordinated package" category will become part of the Astropy project, with the project (via the coordinating committee) overseeing who is mainting the package and taking responsibility for continued maintainence in the event the original author no longer can do so.
+base, etc.  By contrast, packages in the new "coordinated package" category will become part of the Astropy project, with the project (via the coordinating committee) overseeing who is mainting the package and taking responsibility for continued maintainence in the event the original author(s) no longer can do so.
 This means maintainer roles will be created for all the coordinated packages, and have full status as astropy `roles <http://www.astropy.org/team.html>`_.